simjanos-dev/LinguaCafe/README.md

 ## Supported platforms:
 - x64, which includes most desktop computers made in the last decade.
-- Macs with Apple silicon are supported, but need to uncomment the line that says `platform: linux/amd64` by removing the "#" near the end of the `docker-compose.yml`file.
-To do this, you will need to split the chained install command, first clone the repository, then uncomment the line, then run the rest of the commands.
-You will also need to comment it and uncomment it again for each update to avoid git conflict error.
+- Macs with Apple silicon are supported, but need to create a `.env` file, and add an environmental variable.

 Other Armv8 devices such as Raspberry Pis 3 and newer do not work at the moment.